-Have you noticed rawhide products are popular and that most pet stores are stocked with many variations?
-Picking a good chew treat isn’t always an easy decision for dog owners.
+Rawhide products are very popular and pet stores stock many variations.
+Picking a chew treat isn’t always an easy decision for dog owners.

-Obviously, you want to provide your dog with a quality product.
+You want to provide your dog with a quality product.
 Safety is a priority as is your pet’s satisfaction.
-Let’s address whether rawhide chew toys are a good option.
+So are rawhide chew toys okay?

 Can I Give My Dog Rawhide Products?
 Answer: Not recommended, consider other types